zubinchopra/portaldocs/portal-sdk/generated/index-portalfx-extension-deployment.md

 1. In most cases Controllers are legacy and it is easy to get away by:
     1. If the functionality is already available from another service
     1. By Hosting serverside code within existing RP
-    1. Request functionality to be added to the Shell if it is generic enough to be reusable by other extensions
-        1. This should be a last resort
-        1. The bar to accept new server-side code will be very high

 <a name="extension-hosting-service-sdk-version"></a>
 ### SDK Version